Testing for perchlorate in food

 EDF’s detailed recommendations on testing for perchlorate in food and food ingredients

-EDF recommends that companies strategically test foods and food ingredients for potential perchlorate contamination using a method used by the Food and Drug Administration (FDA) that is capable of measuring at 3 part per billion (ppb) level.
+EDF recommends that companies strategically test foods and food ingredients for potential perchlorate contamination using a method used by the Food and Drug Administration (FDA) that is capable of measuring as low as 3.o parts per billion (ppb) in dry foods including oats, wheat flour and cornmeal, 3.0 ug/L in milk, and 1.0 ppb in fruits and vegetables.
 Our prioritized list of potentially contaminated food includes:

 - Dry ingredients transported in collapsible totes commonly known as Super Sacks when the materials flow out of the packaging.